Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: Introduction

+\end{thm} This result follows from the comparison isomorphism Theorem \ref{thmMain1}.
+Namely, the moduli description of the cycle $\mcZ(\mcO_A)$ corresponds precisely to an RZ-space $\mcN_{A_0/E_0,(1,n'-1)}$ which (the relative variant of) Theorem \ref{thmMain1} identifies with $\mcN_{A_0,(1,n'-1)}$.

-In the main text, we prove many variants of this result, see the corollaries in Section 10.
-These variants also cover the Lie algebra version of the AFL.
-In the group version, they cover cases beyond the one presented here.
-Furthermore, we also cover the case of an étale algebra $E_0/\mbQ_p$.
-It is worth pointing out, that all these cases are corollaries of the Theorems \ref{thmAFLgenmain} and \ref{thmMainEtale}.
-These theorems are formulated in a formalism which encompasses both the AFL in the group and the Lie algebra version for artinian elements, see Section 9.
+In the main text, we also prove variants of Theorem \ref{thmMain3} in the Lie algebra version of the AFL which is more flexible than the group version.
+In this formalism, there are also situations where Theorem \ref{thmMain2} is applied to cycles in the smaller space $\mcN_{E_0,(1,n-2)}$, see Corollary \ref{corLieFlat}.
+It is worth pointing out that all considered cases are corollaries of the Theorems \ref{thmAFLgenmain} and \ref{thmMainEtale}.
+These theorems are formulated uniformly for the AFL in the group and the Lie algebra version for artinian elements.
+We introduce this uniform treatment in Section \ref{sect:GeneralAFL}.